HeleneFabia/keyword-spotter/README.md

 #### The dataset

 The data consists of around 4000 audio files, each containing one of 193 spoken keywords in English or Luganda.
-What proposes a challenge here is that for some keywords there are only a handful of audio files in the training set.
+What poses a challenge here is that for some keywords there are only a handful of audio files in the training set.

 In order to gain a better grasp of the data, I visualized the audio files as spectrograms.
 Below, the spectrograms for three different audio files containing the keyword "banana" can be seen.